QTB-HHU/ppp-modelbase/README.md

 Install with pip install -e .

+This repository/ package is an application example of the Python package "modelbase" for simulating ordinary differential equations in metabolic networks.
+It is shown that the "modelbase" is capable of inferring the dynamics of labels in metabolic pathways (here the non-oxidative pentose phosphate pathway).

+The folder pppmodel contains the basic model of the non-oxidative pentose phosphate pathway (PPPmodel.py) originally proposed by McIntyre et al. (1989).
+This model can be simulated using the methods described in the file simulate.py.

+However, the reimplementation of this basic model and its expansion to a system that is able to simulate the dynamics of labels using the Python package "modelbase" is shown in the file "LabelPPPmodel.py".

+In the folder "examples" you can find a file, "Berthon.py", for the reproduction of some figures of Berthon et al. (1993).

+Please execute the file "Berthon1993.py" after  installing the Python package modelbase and all its dependencies as well as the package contained in this repository (Installation, see above).

 ## References

 H. A. Berthon, W. A. Bubb, and P. W. Kuchel. '$^13$'C n.m.r. isotopomer and